 A refrigerator thermostat exists to regulate the current temperature throughout the refrigerator, beginning a new cooling period as necessary.

 The thermostat in a refrigerator is very prone to problems.
-Troubleshoot and call a technician in CITY for repair the moment a problem happens.
+Troubleshoot and call a technician in California for repair the moment a problem happens.

 How Does Refrigeration Work?

 1. Right when the temperature inside the refrigerator rises higher than the set point sensors alert the compressor to engage, and the cool down begins.
 The unit attracts the cold liquified refrigerant, condenses and pressurizes it, and raises the temperature, turning it into a gas form.